aiden200/Aha-/instructions/distributed_instructions.md

    umount /mnt/training-data
    ```

-8. *Optional:* Move your S3 bucket to the East Coast Region
+8. *Optional but HEAVILY RECOMMENDED:* Move your S3 bucket to the East Coast Region
    ```
    aws s3api create-bucket \
    --bucket [NEW bucket name] \